Exclusive: Macy's taps Lazard to bolster finances as coronavirus saps sales - sources

 The 161-year-old department store operator closed all of its 775 department stores last month in response to the pandemic.
 That made its e-commerce operations its only source of revenue; e-commerce accounted for about 25% of its roughly $25 billion in sales in the 12 months ending Feb.
 1.

 It is unclear when Macy’s and other department store chains will be able to re-open their stores.
 Credit ratings firm Fitch Ratings Inc said earlier this month that it expected Macy’s revenue to plunge nearly 25% this year.
-The Cincinnati, Ohio-based company’s shares have tumbled more than 60% since the start of this year, giving the retailer a market capitalization of roughly $2 billion.
+The New York-based company’s shares have tumbled more than 60% since the start of this year, giving the retailer a market capitalization of roughly $2 billion.

 Like many companies hit hard by the pandemic, Macy’s has said its chief executive, Jeff Gennette, will forego pay during the crisis.
 Last week, Macy’s announced that its chief financial officer had decided to step down at the end of May and that it was seeking a replacement.